hasan-rakibul/bengali-vowels-words-classification/README.md

 - [Outcomes of deep neural network hyperparameter tuning on Bengali speech token classification](https://doi.org/10.1109/ICISET54810.2022.9775837)
 - [Isolated Bengali vowel and word speech sounds](https://doi.org/10.17632/2h6975kdsx.1)

-If you use the dataset or any of the codes in this repository, please cite the following paper(s) as appropriate:
+If you use the dataset or any of the codes in this repository, please cite the following work(s) as appropriate:
 ```bibtex
 @article{hasan2021how,
     title={How Many {M}el-Frequency Cepstral Coefficients to Be Utilized in Speech Recognition?
 A Study with the {B}engali Language},